SumoLogic/sumologic-kubernetes-tools/src/go/cmd/update-collection-v3/README.md

 ## Known issues

-1. This package is using github.com/go-yaml/yaml which unfortunately doesn't allow to maintain `yaml` comments and order when using user defined structutres.
+1. This package is using github.com/go-yaml/yaml which unfortunately doesn't allow to maintain `yaml` comments and order when using user defined structures.

    This could be done when we'd use [`yaml.Node`][yaml_node] instead of customized structs which reflect the schema of `values.yaml` used in `sumologic-kubernetes-collection`